Best Wood Burning Portable Fire Pits in 2021

 A hotter fire produces less smoke than a regular fire.

 The one downside to the Solo Stove Bonfire is that it isn't meant for cooking.

 It is a portable fire pit, and a damn good one, but it's a one-trick pony.

 There isn't a grill grate available from Solo Stove for the Bonfire, and if you were to buy an aftermarket one, you would have to make sure it is elevated enough above the flame to not burn food.

 Solo Stove Bonfire Manufacturer's Overview

-The three smaller Solo Stoves make and excellent backpacking wood stove due to their efficiency and compact size.
+The three smaller Solo Stoves make excellent backpacking wood stoves due to their efficiency and compact size.

 Smaller Solo Stoves

 The Solo Stove Bonfire is the big-daddy of Solo Stoves.

 It's the one for you if you want the full-blown bonfire experience.